WebOfTrustInfo/rwot8-barcelona/README.md

 * A specific problem that they wanted to solve with a web-of-trust solution, and why current solutions (PGP or CA-based PKI) can't address the problem?
 * A specific solution related to the web-of-trust that you'd like others to use or contribute to?

+**NOTE:** To add a paper, create a pull request to this repo with your contribution (preferably .md file or PDF), along with updates to the README.md here and in the Topics and Advanced Readings folder with a link to your paper and your name.
+Please also include a byline with contact information in the paper itself.

 Here are the advanced readings to date:

 ### Primers